 Our students learn from the pros first-hand.
 We bring a star-studded cast of visiting writers to campus through the Beck Series.
 Each year, 10-12 of the finest writers come to The Hill to give readings, visit classes, meet with students, and more.
 Almost anyone you can think of has visited Denison at some point, and our students have lots of opportunities to meet the writers in person, join them for a meal, and get feedback on their work.
 Some past Beck Series writers include Eudora Welty, Alice Walker, Tom Stoppard, Min Jin Lee, Viet Thanh Nguyen, Louise Erdrich, and many others.

 Create your future with hands-on opportunities.
 Our creative writing faculty are proactive in helping students explore career opportunities and find internships in the publishing world and beyond.
 Student interns help edit Columbus-based Story magazine, spend the summer at the Virginia Quarterly Review, and produce their own student literary journal, Exile.
 All senior majors pursue a full-year capstone project under the guidance of a professor, in which they produce a book-length creative work.
-Many creative writers also pursue Denison’s unique Narrative Journalism concentration, gaining skills and experience in digital media and fact-based storytelling.
+Many creative writers also pursue Denison’s unique Journalism program, gaining skills and experience in digital media and fact-based storytelling.

 English-Creative Writing majors take ten courses.